incoqnito/healthstorage-odm/readme.md

 The HsModel provides functionallity to interact with the selected adapter.
 It is like a services between this two layers.
 The Model needs a schema and identifier to deal with.
 There are static function which you can call directly after initialize the model and model binded function which interacts with the model itself.

+All models reference from md.id to _id and md.r to __v (id of model and version of model)

 ##### Creating a HsModel

 ```ts